Dr Stuart Myers

 She worked all winter as a ski instructor in Kitzbuhel and St Anton, Austria.

-Emilie subsequently trained in the Royal North Shore Hospital Hand Unit and become the Senior Hand Physiotherapist, at Prince of Wales Hospital for 7 years.
+Emilie then trained in the Royal North Shore Hospital Hand Unit and become the Senior Hand Physiotherapist, at Prince of Wales Hospital for 7 years.

 In this time, she managed a busy adult caseload including quadriplegics and complex paediatrics, undertook research and presented papers at national and international conferences.

-She has subsequently worked part time in Private practices in Sydney.
+She has subsequently worked part time in her own, and various Private practices in Sydney.

-Emilie and her family are Woollahra Sailing Club (WSC) based wing foilers, sailors and skiers who compete nationally and internationally.
+Emilie and her family are Woollahra Sailing Club based wing foilers who compete nationally and internationally.

-In her free time, Emilie ocean swims, surfs & skis with her family and friends, and tries to speak better German.
+In her free time, Emilie also surfs, ocean swims & skis with her family and friends, and tries to speak better German.